rhhen122/WikispaceVIMP/README.md

 <img src="https://badgen.net/static/Open/Source/purple/?icon=awesome">
 <img src="https://badgen.net/github/commits/rhhen122/WikispaceVIMP/"><img src="https://github.com/rhhen122/rhhen122/blob/main/.shh/Copium-Twitch.png" height="32">
 <a href="https://iamcitrus.neocities.org/wikispace/">Official Wikispace Site</a>
+> [!NOTE]
+> Wikispace is installed using the `installcompiiler.py` file.
+> The install will soon be compiled into an executble file that you download and run.
 ## Install!
 > [!NOTE]
 > Wikispace Requires a Modern Browser to run CSS and HTML.